all_decompiled_source_code.c in the current directory. It will also read /path/to/executable.info

 signature: d4 memcpy(d4 dest, d4 src, d4 size)

-• Optionally is it possible to specify a set of flags.
-The syntax is using { and } like in
+- Optionally is it possible to specify a set of flags.
+The syntax is using

 signature: d4 foo(d4 p1 , d4 p2 ){calleePopsStack=8,rs.ebp=PERSERVED,rs.edi=PERSERVED,rs.esi=PERSERVED}